 I can never read all the books I want; I can never be all the people I want and live all the lives I want.
 I can never train myself in all the skills I want.
 And why do I want?
 I want to live and feel all the shades, tones and variations of mental and physical experience possible in life.
 And I am horribly limited.

-Submitted by earthtojennifer over 4 years ago
+Submitted by earthtojennifer almost 5 years ago

 When you go and finish a project which takes months and years to write and edit there are a million people who will always say that they like what you wrote but would have done this or would have changed that.
 I always politely listen to them and think, "No you wouldn't have, because you didn't."
 An author needs a reader but it's definitely a hate-love relationship.